ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 [[= include_file('code_samples/recent_activity/src/ActivityLog/ClassNameMapper/MyFeatureNameMapper.php') =]]
 ```

-This mapper is also providing a translation for the class name in the Filters menu.
+This mapper also provides a translation for the class name in the Filters menu.
 This translation can be extracted with `php bin/console translation:extract en --domain=ibexa_activity_log --dir=src --output-dir=translations`.

 To be taken into account, this mapper must be registered as a service: